How much tax do I pay?

 Some properties are exempt from council tax or qualify for a discount, depending on the current occupancy.

-Northern Ireland have a domestic rates system, which is calculated based on rental values.
+Northern Ireland has a domestic rates system, which is calculated based on rental values.

 To find out more about reducing your bill and how much you pay, see our guide to council tax.